yellowmessenger/documentation/docs/platform_concepts/appConfiguration/payuBiz.md

 ---

-Integrate your Yellow.ai platform with [PayU ](https://payu.in/about-us?_ga=2.219146714.274874686.1677657469-282964387.1677657469)account to receive payments from your users through PayU.
+[PayU Business integration](https://payu.in/about-us?_ga=2.219146714.274874686.1677657469-282964387.1677657469) enables your bot to receive PayU payments from your users.
 You can generate payment links, UPI intents for whatsapp pay and receive notifications on the success/failure of the payments.

-## 1. Connect PayU with Yellow.ai
+## 1. Integrating PayU with Yellow.ai

 To connect your PayU account with yellow.ai, follow these steps: